opencodeiiita/libook/README.md

 # Local Storage Currently

-The data is stored in the following format currentle.
-The key is the number denoting the title number, while the value is the title itself.
+The data is stored in the following format currently.
+The key is the title string denoting the title of book, while the value is the book info.
 This will be changed as the project progresses.

 # Note